Culture Book Addenda

 Family Military Leave

-An eligible employee who is the spouse or parent of a person called to military service lasting 190 or longer with the state or United States pursuant to the orders of the Governor or the President of the United States may request family military leave.
+An eligible employee who is the spouse or parent of a person called to military service lasting 190 days or longer with the state or United States pursuant to the orders of the Governor or the President of the United States may request family military leave.
 To be eligible for such leave, the employee must have been employed by Vance Thompson Vision for at least twelve months and must have worked at least 1,250 hours of service during the 12-month period immediately preceding the commencement of the leave.
 Eligible employees may receive up to 30 days of unpaid family military leave during the time federal or state deployment orders are in effect in accordance with Nebraska law.

-An employee should give at least 14 days’ notice of the intended start date of the leave if the requested leave will be 5 or more consecutive workdays.
+An employee should give at least 14 days’ notice of the intended start date of the leave if the requested leave will be five or more consecutive workdays.
 To the extent possible, employees should consult with Vance Thompson Vision to schedule the leave so as not to disrupt the operations of Vance Thompson Vision.
 Employees taking family military leave for less than five consecutive days shall give Vance Thompson Vision advanced notice as is practicable.
 Vance Thompson Vision may ask for certification from the proper military authority to verify the employee's eligibility for the family military leave requested.

 Upon expiration of family military leave and subject to exception as outlined under Nebraska law, employees have the right to be restored to the position held when the leave commenced or to a position with equivalent seniority status, employee benefits, pay, and other terms and conditions of employment.
 During any family military leave, benefits may be continued at the employee’s expense, or Vance Thompson Vision may agree to continue benefits pursuant to its regular employee benefit cost-sharing practices.